Contents |

 of the attestables, we will use them for executing

-FEWD (Fair Exchange Without Disputes)--a fair exchange
+FEWD (Fair Exchange Without Disputes).

-protocol that is highly sensitive to information
+it involves computations that are highly sensitive to

 exfiltration.